Polio eradication: 2022

-In addition to the ongoing challenges of the eradication effort, several recent circumstances raised additional concerns in 2022.
-In Ukraine, where cVDPV-caused polio had been detected in fall 2021, vaccination efforts had to be halted due to the Russian invasion of the country.
-Likewise, the effects of the COVID-19 pandemic continued to be a cause for concern.
-Not only is there an increased risk of undetected outbreaks due to COVID's interference with routine health care, including disease detection and childhood vaccinations, but there is also concern that an increased fear of vaccines, caused at least in part by politicization of vaccination and by bad governance during the pandemic, may lead to a general pattern of undervaccination, including for polio.
-In Pakistan, a contributing factor to the resurgence of wild virus cases in the country has been threats of violence both from those with anti-vaccine sentiment and from religious extremists.
-A vaccination worker was assassinated in March, and a vaccinator and two accompanying police officers providing security for a door-to-door vaccination campaign were murdered in June.
+The residual effects of the COVID-19 pandemic continued to be a cause for concern, due to an increased risk of undetected outbreaks due to COVID's interference with routine health care, disease detection, and childhood vaccinations, as well as a concern that an increased fear of vaccines, caused at least in part by politicization of vaccination and bad governance during the pandemic, might result in a general pattern of undervaccination, including for polio.
+In Pakistan, a contributing factor to the resurgence of wild virus cases in the country was threats of violence both from those with anti-vaccine sentiment and from religious extremists.
+A vaccination worker was assassinated in March 2022, and a vaccinator and two accompanying police officers providing security for a door-to-door vaccination campaign were murdered in June.